sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 Answer: 40 or more socks.
 If he takes out 38 socks (adding the two biggest amounts, 21 and 17), although it is very unlikely, it is possible they could all be blue and red.
 To make 100 percent certain that he also has a pair of black socks he must take out a further two socks.

-### Steps taken:
-* encoded numbers of socks
-* constrained the minimum number of black socks allowed
-* calculated the total number of socks
+### SMT Encoding Strategy

+This problem is modeled using Linear Ineger Arithmetic (LIA).
+The number of each sock color is encoded as a integer, and the numbers of chosen socks are encoded as inequalities.
+The total number of socks chosen is also encoded as an equality constraint.
+So, we will need four variables.
+Then, when a model is generated, a solution can be determined by simply identifying the socksRemoved variable.